OctahedronBR/site/apresentacao_src/presentation.md

 !SLIDE

-*   Low cost of IT implantation Baixo custo de implantação de TI
+*   Low cost of IT implantation
 *   (Almost) zero maintenance
 *   Do not waste resources
 *   Tech resources on demand